sourabhkv/ytdl/README.md

 <h4>Playlist</h4>
 Currently supports Youtube playlist<br>
-Enter playlist url select format(144p,240p...,mp3,m4a) hit download</br>
+Enter playlist url select format(144p,240p...,mp3,m4a) hit download<br>

 Download specific episodes in playlist<br>
 Playlist video items to download.
 Specify indices of the videos in the playlist separated by commas like: